wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/database-integrations/data-backed-service/README.md

 Create a folder called `lib` under the project root path.
 Copy the [JDBC driver for MySQL](https://dev.mysql.com/downloads/connector/j/) into the `lib` folder.

-Add the following under the `[dependencies]` section in Ballerina.toml file in the root directory of the project.
+Add the following under the `[dependencies]` section in the `ballerina.toml` file in the root directory of the project.

 ```ballerina
 [platform]